lwandrebeck/RuSh/README.md

 - [ ] .pest file will need a complete overhaul to be cleaner and better structured.

 ### core
+- [ ] Make simple variables and arrays methods prototypes more similar (get rid of geti, gets… ?).
+- [ ] Add some kind of Error return type for methods so we can follow properly the way things run.
 - [x] Variables management (simple variables, aliases and single dimension arrays).
 - [ ] Complete prompt codes support (partly done)
 - [ ] Clean up code (commented tries here and there…)